 Below are common questions and answers related to homosexuality.

-What causes homosexuality?
+What causes sexual orientation?

-Can people be forced or convinced to change from gay to straight or the other way around?
+Can people be forced or convinced to change from gay to straight, or the other way around?

 What does “coming out” mean?

 The process of telling people about one’s sexual orientation is often referred to as coming out.
 This process can be easy or hard.
 The phrase “in the closet” may be used to refer to someone who is gay, lesbian, or bisexual, but hasn’t told friends and family members yet.

 When, how, and to whom you tell about your sexuality is your decision.
 It is healthy for you to share your feelings with others.
 It is important to know that telling others-even people who are close to you-may not always be easy or pleasant.
 If you feel you can’t tell your parents, talk to a friend or someone else you trust.
 It is possible that people close to you already suspect and are waiting for you to be comfortable enough to talk about it.